The Unusual Late-Time Evolution of the Tidal Disruption Event ASASSN-15oi: Evolution of the Late-Time Emission

 Figure~\ref{fig:temp_evol} also shows the temperature evolution of the thermal component of the X-ray data.
 The X-ray emission from \oi\ can be well described using a simple blackbody, assuming that the hard X-ray tail is not associated with the TDE.
 As originally highlighted in \citet{holoien16b}, the initial temperature evolution of ASASSN-15oi is unique compared to other well-characterized TDEs such as ASASSN-14li \citep{brown17a}.
 There is some hint that the X-ray temperature follows a similar behavior to that seen in the UV/optical, with the X-ray temperature initially increasing and then flattening.
 However, the large uncertainty on the blackbody temperature derived from the first \textit{XMM-Newton} observation makes it difficult to make strong statements about the initial evolution.
 In all epochs, the X-ray temperature is an order of magnitude or more hotter than the UV/optical component, suggesting the emission arises from a different region around the SMBH.

 Figure~\ref{fig:lum_evol} shows the UV/optical and X-ray luminosity evolution of \oi.
 The early observations show a plateau in the first couple of weeks followed by a steady decline in luminosity, possibly indicating the transient was discovered near its peak luminosity.
 Conversely, the late-time data indicate that the UV/optical luminosity was approximately constant for the last $\sim400$ days of observation.
 In the Figure we also show $t^{-5/3}$ power-law fits to the early data (dashed lines) and $t^{-5/12}$ power-law fits to the late-time data (dotted lines).
 We find that the early data is reasonably well-fit by a $t^{-5/3}$ power-law profile, as we found in \citet{holoien16b}, but that this profile cannot fit the late-time data.
 The late-time data are reasonably well-fit by a $t^{-5/12}$ power-law profile, though the best-fit power law index is poorly constrained and highly sensitive to the choice of $t_0$.
-When the luminosity is fallback-dominated we expect a $t^{-5/3}$ decline, and when it is dominated by emission from the accretion disk we expect a $t^{-5/12}$ decline \citep{lodato11}.
+For the late-time fit shown in the Figure, we fix $t_0$ to the value fit from the early-time data.
+When the bolometric luminosity is fallback-dominated we expect a $t^{-5/3}$ decline, and when it is dominated by emission from the accretion disk we expect a $t^{-5/12}$ decline \citep{lodato11}, though the decline rates in individual UV/optical filters can differ from the bolometric decline rate due to band effects.
 While the best-fit power laws to the early and late-time data are not exactly $t^{-5/3}$ and $t^{-5/12}$, the differing power law fits indicate that we may be observing a transition from a fallback-dominated regime to a disk-dominated regime, or some other transition in the emission mechanism like that seen in other TDEs \citep[see e.g.,][]{auchettl17}.